Find a Western Exterminator near you

 Call us for a free quote at 800-937-8398

 Here at Western, we get a lot of calls about bed bugs.
-Often when people think about these pests, they forget about the early stages of bed bugs eggs and bed bug larvae.
+Often when people think about these pests, they forget about the early stages of bed bug eggs and bed bug larvae, which are technically known as nymphs.
 We decided to answer a few questions on the topic.

 Bed bug eggs are approximately 1mm in length and are off-white in color.
 When the eggs are laid, they attach with an extremely strong material that makes them difficult to dislodge.
 Bed bug eggs take 6-10 days to hatch.

 Western Exterminator knows the thought of bed bug eggs can be concerning, and we are equipped to take care of the problem.
 Our heat treatment and fumigation can address the egg issue.

 The bed bug life cycle includes bed bug eggs, five larvae, or nymph, stages.
 At each stage, the bed bug has one blood meal, which helps it to grow, shed its skin, and metamorphose into the next stage.
 After five molts, the bed bug is considered to have reached maturity.
 The amount of time that it takes a bed bug to progress through the life cycle will be dependent on temperature and availability of blood meals.
 It may take anywhere from 21 days at 86℉ to 120 days at 65℉.
 The temperature threshold for bed bug eggs to hatch is 55- 59℉.

 Adult female bed bugs lay single eggs, one to twelve times a day, often in the same sites that older bed bugs are found.
 These concentrations of bed bugs additionally may be accompanied by traces of their fecal matter, reddish-black in color.
 Preferred locations are crevices or other tight places.
 Check mattress buttons and edges, box springs, and bed frames, as bed bugs are partial to wood and fabrics over plastic and metal.